CreatingChange/Beginner/README.md

   <p class="sentence-2">I have the same class as sentence two</p>
 </body>
 ```
 Now we can update our styles.css file to specify that only things with the ID "sentence-1" should be red.
-Because it's an ID, we use a hash.
+Delete the "p" and replace it with `#sentence-1`.
+Because "sentence-1" is an ID, we use a hash.

 ```css
 #sentence-1 {